developerNitin/WeatherIOSApp/README.md

-# Climate_app
+# weatherIOSApp
-Climate_app for iphone, which has ios 13 version or more.
+weather app for iphone, which has ios 13 version or more.

 How it's look.